Banking Organization Chart

 Common Job Titles: Electronic Banking Specialist, Payment Operations Analyst, Electronic Fraud Detection Analyst/Specialist, Processing Specialist

 The lockbox operations, or lockbox banking, group provides convenient depository services for businesses.
 Companies that use lockbox services direct customer payments (checks, cash) to a post office box.
-The bank retrieves payments sent to that P.O. box, then process and deposit those payments.
+The bank retrieves payments sent to that P.O. box, then processes and deposits those payments.
 In some cases, banks also offer receivables information, audit trails and check images to lockbox banking customers.

 Common Job Titles: Lockbox Clerk, Transaction Processor, Lockbox Supervisor, Lockbox Coordinator, Payment Specialist